KARTHIKDAKOJI/Insurance-Analytics-Dashboard-/README.md

 Power BI – data modeling & visualization

 # 🎯Purpose
-Transform raw insurance data into actionable insights to support strategic decision-making and reveal key business trends.
+The primary objective of this project is to transform raw insurance data into clear, actionable insights that empower stakeholders to make data-driven decisions.
+By analyzing premiums, claims, and policy statuses, the project helps identify trends, detect inefficiencies, and highlight opportunities for improving customer service and operational effectiveness.
+This detailed analysis supports strategic planning, risk management, and enhances the overall understanding of insurance business dynamics, ultimately contributing to better policy management and increased profitability